State-of-the-Art Diabetic Retinopathy Treatment in Fair Lawn

 Having regular diabetic retinopathy exams is essential for identifying these symptoms as early as possible, During the exam, the eye doctor will use special tests and computer technology to assess the retina and look for signs of DR. In addition to a comprehensive eye exam, a special dye can be used to highlight the tiny vessels in and around the retina to make it easier for your eye doctor to spot abnormal areas.

 Diabetic retinopathy treatment begins with optimizing your glucose control.
 With good glucose control, you can significantly reduce your risks of vision loss.
 Having frequent diabetic retinopathy exams is also an important part of care, enabling your optometrist to monitor the development of the disease so your treatment can be tailored to your needs.
 In more severe forms of the disease, injections or laser treatments may be recommended to help prevent fluid leakage and to prevent new vessels from growing.
 Your optometrist will work closely with you to ensure you receive proper referrals and appropriate care to protect your vision.

 Visit a Top Diabetic Retinopathy doctor in Fair Lawn, NJ

 Diabetic retinopathy cannot be cured, but the progression of the disease can be managed and slowed, and in some cases, vision loss can be halted or reversed.
-The key to achieving the best possible outcome is to see a diabetic retinopathy doctor in Fair Lawn, NJ who's skilled in diagnosing and managing the disease in all its stages.
+The key to achieving the best possible outcome is to see a diabetic retinopathy doctor in Fair Lawn, NJ who’s skilled in diagnosing and managing the disease in all its stages.
 At Resident Eye Care Associates, our optometrists are experienced in diabetic retinopathy diagnosis and treatment, helping patients understand their risks and their treatment options so they can enjoy the best possible vision.
-To schedule your vision exam or to learn more about diabetic retinopathy, call our office at (201) 797-2747 and schedule an appointment today.
+To schedule your vision exam or to learn more about diabetic retinopathy, contact our office at (201) 797-2747 and schedule an appointment today.